mvolkmann/blog/src/lua.md

 Metamethods are special methods from a predefined list that can be defined in a metatable.
-Many of them define the functionality of Lua operators on tables associated with the metatable.
+Many of metamethods define the functionality of Lua operators on tables associated with the metatable.

 The following metamethods define the operation of mathematical operators.